uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/7_place_foil.md

+---
+tags:
+  - place
+  - foil
+  - vinyl
+---

-# 7. Place foil of vinyl cutter
+# 7. Place foil on the vinyl cutter

 Place the foil on the vinyl cutter, with the white side up.